The arithmetic of genus two curves with (4,4)-split Jacobians: 2-level structure on curves of genus 2

-From the fact that a two-torsion point $T\in\Jac(C)[2](\kbar)$ can be represented uniquely as $T_{\{i,j\}}=[(w_i,0)-(w_j,0)]$, it follows that a full labelling of the Weierstrass points on a curve of genus $2$ induces a full labelling of the two-torsion of the Jacobian of $C$ and vice versa.
-The cognoscenti will recognize that this reflects the isomorphism $\mathrm{Sp}_4(\FF_2)\simeq S_6$.

-It is instructive to see how this connects to the corresponding moduli spaces.
-We can view $\kw$ and $\kf$ as the function fields of $\PGL_2(k)$-covers of the corresponding moduli-spaces in the following way: The fractional linear transformations on the $X$-line below $C$ induce a $\mathrm{PGL}_2(k)$-action on $\kf$ and $\kw$.
-If we divide out by this action, we obtain a relation with the function fields of the coarse moduli spaces $\MM$ of curves of genus $2$ and $\MM(2)$ of curves of genus $2$ with full level $2$-structure on their Jacobians.
+In fact, $\kw$ is a splitting-field of $f(X)$ over $\kf$ and $\Gal(\kw/\kf)=S_6$.
+As we observed in the proof of Theorem~\ref{T:galchar}, $\kw$ is also the splitting field of $\Jac(C_{\underline{f}})[2]$ over $\kf$.
+The fractional linear transformations on the $X$-line below $C$ induce a $\mathrm{PGL}_2(k)$-action on $\kf$ and $\kw$.
+If we divide out by this action, we obtain a relation with the function fields of the coarse moduli spaces $\MM$ of curves of genus $2$ and $\MM(2)$ of curves of genus $2$ with full level $2$-structure on their Jacobians, which is an $\Sp_4(\FF_2)$-cover of $\MM$